ohata-toast/CDN/en/api-guide-v2.0.md

 - Request for cache redeployment may fail within an hour after CDN service is newly created.
 If failure continues, contact Customer Center.
 - Capacity restriction policy exists for Purge APIs.
 For more details, see Restriction of Cache Redeployment Capacity of [Console User Guide > CDN Cache Redeployment](./console-guide/#cdn_4)].

-### Get Purge Cache
+### Query Purge Cache
-- Purge of cache via API v2.0 shall be executed in high speed, allowing a request to be completed within seconds; hence, get cache redeployment status API shall not be provided.
+- In case of purging cache through API v2.0, high-speed cache purge is performed and completed within a few seconds after request, so an API to query cache purge status is not provided separately.

 ## Callback Response
-If CDN service has a callback function, configured callback URL is called, once a request to Create, Modify, Suspend, Resume, Delete, or Change is completed.
+If the callback function is set on the CDN service, the configured callback URL is called when creation, modification, pause, resume, and deletion changes are completed.
 When a callback is called, the request body includes CDN service setting information as follows:

 [Response Body]